CLI Reference

 stax flame

-Print the on-CPU flamegraph as an indented tree.
+Print the active flamegraph as an indented tree.
 See Inspecting a Run.

 text